Trotsky: A Biography: Academic reviews

 His biography of Trotsky was positively reviewed in the British and American press on its publication, but two years later was strongly criticized by Service's Hoover Institution colleague Bertrand Patenaude in a review for The American Historical Review.
 Patenaude, reviewing Service's book alongside a rebuttal by the Trotskyist David North (In Defence of Leon Trotsky), charged Service with making dozens of factual errors, misrepresenting evidence, and "fail[ing] to examine in a serious way Trotsky's political ideas".
+He also described Service as seeking to “discredit Trotsky as a historical figure and a human being”.
+He concluded with the statement that his work “fails to meet basic standards of historical scholarship”.

 Service responded that the book's factual errors were minor and that Patenaude's own book on Trotsky presented him as a "noble martyr".
 In July 2009, prior to the publication of his own book, Robert Service had written a review of Partenaude's publication Stalin's Nemesis: The Exile and Murder of Leon Trotsky which he applauded for being "vividly told" but also criticised for neglecting Trotsky's crimes while sharing power in the USSR.

 The book has also been harshly criticized by the German historian of communism Hermann Weber who led a campaign to prevent Suhrkamp Verlag from publishing it in Germany.
 Fourteen historians and sociologists signed a letter to the publishing house.
 The letter cited "a host of factual errors", the "repugnant connotations" of the passages in which Service deals with Trotsky's Jewish origins, and Service's recourse to "formulas associated with Stalinist propaganda" for the purpose of discrediting Trotsky.
 Suhrkamp published the German translation in July 2012.